-- (a) Explain to the Board of WAL SIX benefits of carrying out a competitor analysis in strategy development.

-(12 marks) - (b) Using Bowman's Strategy clock, evaluate FIVE groups of business strategies that WAL could adopt to gain a competitive advantage.
-(10 marks) - (c) Triple Bottom Consulting established that WAL is driven by a mission to provide a full range of agrochemical products at reasonable prices in Kenya and the region.

-Explain FOUR characteristics of a good mission statement.

-(d) To counter the competition from Asia, WAL is considering establishing a strategic joint venture with a company from India.

-Discuss FIVE reasons why WAL may consider joint venture as a method of entry into international business.
-(10 marks)

-(a) Outline TWO impacts of organisation culture on strategy formulation.

-(b) Identify FIVE merits of strategy formulation in the strategic management process.

-(c) The BCG growth-share matrix is a tool used internally by management to assess the current state of value of a firm's units or product lines.

-Discuss FOUR categories in this matrix.

-(a) Explain FIVE reasons why decision-makers use strategic surveillance.
+(a) Explain to the Board of WAL SIX benefits of carrying out a competitor analysis in strategy deve elopment.
+(12 marks) (b) Using Bowman's Strategy clock, evaluate FIVE groups of business strategies that WAL could a competitive advantage. dopt to gain a (10 marks) (c) Triple Bottom Consulting established that WAL is driven by a mission to provide a agrochemical products at reasonable prices in Kenya and the region. full range of Explain FOUR characteristics of a good mission statement.
+(8 marks) (d) To counter the competition from Asia, WAL is considering establishing a strategic joint v company from India. enture with a Discuss FIVE reasons why WAL may consider joint venture as a method of entry into internation (Total) onal business.
+(10 marks) al: 40 marks) TION TWO (a) Outline TWO impacts of organisation culture on strategy formulation.
+(2 marks) (b) Identify FIVE merits of strategy formulation in the strategic management process.
+(5 marks) (c) The BCG growth-share matrix is a tool used internally by management to assess the current sta a firm's units or product lines. te of value of Discuss FOUR categories in this matrix.
+(Tot (8 marks) al: 15 marks) QUESTION THREE (a) Explain FIVE reasons why decision-makers use strategic surveillance.
+(5 marks)

-(b) Distinguish between "strategy formulation" and "strategy implementation".

-(c) Discuss THREE strategies that could be used in mitigating risk in an organisation.
+- (b) Distinguish between "strategy formulation" and "strategy implementation".
+(4 marks) - (c) Discuss THREE strategies that could be used in mitigating risk in an organisation.
+(6 marks) (Total: 15 marks)